DarkAssassin23/Elite_Encryption_Algorithm/src/C/README.md

 This implementation utilizes a command-line interface (CLI) to allow you to manage your keys as well as encrypt and decrypt data.

+### Configuration
+When you run EEA, it will create a config file, `eea.conf`, if one doesn't already exist.
+This is where you can specify where EEA should look for your `.keys` files, or the files that store your keys used for encryption and decryption

 ### Key Generation
 The CLI gives you the ability to generate your own keys as well as delete them if you choose to do so.
 When you create a new set of keys, the app will